-Last but not least, the distortion matrix concept can be extended to any field of wave physics for which multi-element technology is available.
-A reflection matrix approach to wave imaging has already been initiated both in optical microscopy~\cite{Kang2015,Badon2016,Kang2017,Badon2019}, MIMO radar imaging~\cite{Roberts2010} and seismology~\cite{Blondel2018}.
-This study opens important perspectives for deep imaging in optics, whether it be in confocal microscopy or in optical coherent tomography, where penetration depth is limited to a few hundreds of $\mu$m in biological media~\cite{badon2017multiple}.
-At the other end of the scale, volcanoes and fault zones are particularly heterogeneous areas~\cite{Blondel2018} in which the distortion matrix concept could be fruitful for a bulk seismic imaging of the Earth's crust beyond a few kilometers in depth.
+\alex{To conclude, the distortion matrix \laura{concept} can be applied} to any field of wave physics for which multi-element technology is available.
+A reflection matrix approach to wave imaging has already been initiated both in optical microscopy~\cite{Kang2015,Badon2016,Kang2017,Badon2019, Kim2019}, MIMO radar imaging~\cite{Roberts2010} and seismology~\cite{Blondel2018}. \laura{The ability to apply the distortion matrix to random media (not just specular reflectors) should be valuable for optical deep imaging in biological tissues~\cite{badon2017multiple}}.
+At the other end of the \laura{spatial} scale, volcanoes and fault zones are particularly heterogeneous areas~\cite{Blondel2018} in which the distortion matrix concept could be fruitful for a bulk seismic imaging of the Earth's crust beyond a few kilometers in depth.
 The reflection/distortion matrix concept is thus universal.
 The potential range of applications of this approach is wide and highly promising, whether it be for a direct imaging of the medium reflectivity, or a quantitative and local characterization of the wave speed~\cite{Imbault2017,Lambert2019}, absorption~\cite{Aubry2011}, and scattering~\cite{Aubry2008,Mohanty2017} parameters.